 - Passengers may be screened and quarantined by the Department of Health based on initial screening and questionnaire results

 - ALL travelers ages 5 and up coming to St. Croix, including residents returning home, must come with a COVID negative PCR test that was taken within 5 days of travel AND must get travel certification from the USVI Travel Screening Portal.

-- All taxis, buses, and limos are operating at only half of capacity (unless passengers are from the same family/group)
+- All taxis, buses, and limos are operating at 75% of capacity (unless passengers are from the same family/group)

 - Vehicles are being cleaned and disinfected at frequent intervals